ramhiser/blog-ramhiser/content/post/2018-05-28-adding-dask-and-jupyter-to-kubernetes-cluster.md

 In this post, we're going to set up [Dask](https://dask.pydata.org/) and [Jupyter](http://jupyter.org/) on a [Kubernetes](https://kubernetes.io/) cluster running on AWS.
 If you don't have a Kubernetes cluster running, I suggest you check out [the post I wrote on setting up a Kubernetes cluster on AWS](https://ramhiser.com/post/2018-05-20-setting-up-a-kubernetes-cluster-on-aws-in-5-minutes/).

+Before we begin, here's a YouTube video demonstrating how to add Dask and Jupyter to an existing Kubernetes Cluster following the instructions below:

+{{< youtube ayDstz50_44 >}}

 ***